Introduction

 Chaining example - resize and rectangle

+Image is loaded and resized to fit maximum size 300 x 220 px, rotated by EXIF data if present and saved.
 The same image is inserted into rectangle with size 350 x 250 px and background color.
-Image inside is resized up due to parameter FORCE_SIZE_TYPE_SCALE_UP
+Image inside is resized up due to 3rd parameter.

 Multiple output images and different saving methods